 Are you experiencing mouth pain or discomfort?
 Have you suffered a dental trauma?
 If so, it is essential to distinguish between a dental emergency and a less urgent issue.
 Some oral health concerns can wait for medical attention.
 Here’s what you should know about dental problems and when you should see an emergency dentist.

 To determine if emergency dentistry is needed, first ask yourself a few basic questions.
 Are you bleeding or in severe pain?
 Have you knocked out a tooth?
-Are any of your teeth loose?
+Are any of your teeth lose?
 In fact, a loose tooth is a critical concern even without pain.

 Do you have an abscess or any other signs of infection?
 Have you noticed swelling on your gums or face?